Bornean Flat Headed Frog Facts

 - Most unfortunately, it now faces several threats to its existence.
 One of these comes in the form of habitat loss, much like many related species.
 The greatest threat it faces, however, likely consists of the ongoing effects of climate change.

 Bornean Flat Headed Frog Physical Description

+Nature also provided the creature with yet another interesting characteristic.
+Both the hands and feet of this remarkable amphibian also develop completely webbed.
 Finally, the overall color pattern displays as predominantly brown, with black mottling.

 - Kingdom: Animalia

 - Class: Amphibia